 - The infant mortality rate measures the number of deaths each year to infants under one year of age per 1,000 live births.
 Which country (or countries) has the highest infant mortality rate and what is that rate?
 Which country (or countries) has the lowest and what is that rate?

 - Which country (or countries) has the youngest population—that is, the highest share of population under age 15?
-Which country (or countries) has the oldest population—the highest share of population age 65 or older?
+Which country (or countries) has the oldest population—the highest share of population ages 65 and older?

 - In which country (or countries) are women expected to live the longest at birth?
 Where are men expected to live the longest at birth?
 Which country (or countries) has the lowest life expectancy for women at birth?
 Where do men have the lowest life expectancy at birth?

 - Which country (or countries) has the highest share of people living in urban areas in… Africa?
 Asia?
 Europe?
-Latin America?
+Latin America and the Caribbean?
+Northern America?
 Oceania?

 - Gross national income in purchasing power parity per capita (GNI PPP) converts income into “international” dollars and indicates the amount of goods and services one could buy in the United States with a given amount of money.
 Which country (or countries) is the wealthiest in terms of GNI PPP?
 Which is the second wealthiest?